Tuesday, October 4, 2011

 I again thanked TJ for the privilege of playing against him

-Wished the rest of the table luck (two had been knocked out before me)
+Wished the rest of the table luck

 And headed on my way with another precious memory

-To tuck into the treasure chest
+To tuck into the cranial treasure chest

 In all, TJ is a really friendly person who plays fairly tight poker